simOne3107/R4CogPsy/README.md

 ![](images/histogram2.PNG)

-The second graph we can generate to visually inspect whether our data are normally distributed is a **Q-Q plot**.
+The second graph we can generate to visually inspect whether our data are **normally distributed** is a **Q-Q plot**.
 In a **Q-Q plot**, any values deviating away from the diagonal of the plot indicate deviations from normality.
+Ideally, the data points should fall along a straight line.

 ```r